cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 You can mount a directory from the real system to CageFS via <span class="notranslate">`/etc/cagefs/cagefs.mp`</span> config file.

-To apply changes of mount points in /etc/cagefs/cagefs.mp file you should execute the following command:
+To apply changes of mount points in <span class="notranslate">`/etc/cagefs/cagefs.mp`</span> file you should execute the following command:

 <div class="notranslate">